lyze/posh-git-sh/README.md

     cd my-git-repo/
     git config bash.enableFileStatus false

-To restore the default behavior, you can remove the configuration setting to get back the default behavior:
+To restore the default behavior, you can remove the configuration setting:

     cd my-git-repo/
     git config --unset bash.enableFileStatus